 - Chicken Wings: If you are a chicken lover, these Chinese Wings are a must!!

 - Chinese Broccoli: If you don’t want to add more vegetables to your actual stir-fry, try serving them on the side!
 Chinese broccoli is delicious!

 - Stir-fried Green Beans: Green beans are another winner-winner!

-- Cabbage Stir-fry: Aromatic Fried Cabbage pairs beautifully with the spicy, savory flavors in this stir-fry!
+- Cabbage Stir-fry: Aromatic Stir Fried Cabbage and Carrots pairs beautifully with the spicy, savory flavors in this stir-fry!

 - Brussels Sprouts: Tender, crisp Asian Brussels Sprouts in a peanut sauce is always a crowd pleaser!

 Tips for storing chicken and vegetable stir fry

 When it comes to storing leftovers, food safety is of the utmost importance!
 Make sure you follow the simple tips below to ensure you are properly storing your stir-fry!

 Leftover Chinese chicken stir-fry is perfect to have on hand for grab-and-go lunches or quick heat-and-eat dinners!